thisisevilevil/evilevil365/_posts/2025-04-14-Things-to-be-aware-of-When-Moving-to-Windows-11.md

 ## 3. Leave Time for Troubleshooting

 Some devices will fail to upgrade.
-Allow time to investigate and resolve these issues before October.
+Allow time to investigate and resolve these issues before October 2025.
 Otherwise, you may be stuck with hundreds or thousands of Windows 10 devices.

 Here’s my guide on [troubleshooting feature updates](https://evil365.com/intune/troubleshooting/Troubleshoot-featureupdate-Setupdiag/) and a [script](https://github.com/thisisevilevil/IntunePublic/blob/main/Remediations/On%20Demand%20-%20Force%20Windows%2011%2024H2%20Update/Remediate-ForceWin11_24H2_Update.ps1) to trigger Windows 11 updates on-demand for testing purposes.